 Hen house temperature/ventilation will have a significant influence on inducing hens to use nests.
-Ventilation systems should be adjusted to control temperatures between 18 and 24°C (64 to 75°F).
-Housing and nest temperatures in excess of, or below, the recommended range can cause birds to avoid the nests.
-Proper uniform tunnel-ventilated housing with the effective use of evaporative cooling will help encourage hens to use nests in warm periods.
+Ventilation systems should be adjusted to control temperatures between 18 and 24°C. Housing and nest temperatures in excess of, or below, the recommended range can cause birds to avoid the nests.
+Proper uniform tunnelventilated housing with the effective use of evaporative cooling will help encourage hens to use nests in warm periods.
 In the winter it is important to ensure that cold incoming air is not directed into the nests as this will also discourage hens from laying in them.
-For the same reason, fans and fogging systems should not blow forcibly and directly into the nests.
+For the same reason fans and fogging systems should not blow forcibly and directly into the nests.

-If the nest conditions are uncomfortable, hens will move to more favorable sites and non-nest eggs will be increased.
+If the nest conditions are uncomfortable hens will locate to more favourable sites and non-nest eggs will be increased.